mjohnson92/120-work/hw-10/readme.md

 ### *Problems*

 *The biggest problem I ran into was trying to understand where I could fit the array in.
 I understood what the array was, but realized it couldn't be used when running my functions.
 I needed to be used in the definition of my function.
-I tried to first place parameters in the `shape(windowWidth*.5, windowHeight*.5, -50);`*
+I tried to first place parameters in the `shape(windowWidth*.5, windowHeight*.5, -50);`.
+I wanted to put a variable in one of the 3 parameters for shape.
+Never really understood why it wouldn't work except that it's probably because of how the function is written with these three variables.
+Like you can't throw an array in a variable paramter of the function when trying to print it.
+Something like that.*

 ### *Future*